 Second Hand Clothing, Used Clothing Stores and Vintage are becoming everyday terms in the Sustainable Fashion world.
 But, why?
 Is it a trend?
 Or is it the best option for those you love fashion items but are truly aware of consumerism?
-In this article you will learn how to find the best places for used clothing.
+In this article you will learn how to find the best places for used clothing for sell and buy!.
 You can also read What is 'Sustainable Fashion', and why is it important?

 When we think about trends we suddenly think about seasonal colors palette, particular patterns and even certain kinds of fabrics.
 Fashion magazines for many decades have been concerned about delivering the ultimate trends, and fashionist also concerned about following them.